 of balsa wood painted white.

 The top of the cutting table has a little black

 stand that holds a couple of little ribbons.
 I made

 The cutting mat with rotary cutter is a print

 that I printed out of cardstock.
 A little box of

 floss that I do not remember where I got.

 The little bit of fabric you see is a long

 piece that is rolled up on the floor.
 Sorry

-you cannot see it on the floor.
+you cannot see it on the other side of the table.